apache/flink/docs/apis/programming_guide.md

 Lazy Evaluation
 ---------------

-All Flink programs are executed lazily: When the program's main method is executed, the data loading and transformations do not happen directly.
+All Flink DataSet programs are executed lazily: When the program's main method is executed, the data loading and transformations do not happen directly.
 Rather, each operation is created and added to the program's plan.
 The operations are actually executed when the execution is explicitly triggered by an `execute()` call on the ExecutionEnvironment object.
 Also, `collect()` and `print()` will trigger